SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 Panda Research is basically for anyone looking to make some extra money.
 However, that anyone needs to be based in the United States.
 In fact, it may not even be for people looking to make extra money because most people have complained about not being paid.

-After carefully researching for this Panda Research Review, it’s obvious that Panda Research weighs more towards a scam then legit.
+After carefully researching for this Panda Research Review, it’s clear that while Panda Research is legit, they definitely have opportunities to improve their customer support.

 Most people complain about the fact that they’ve completed their surveys and reached the $50 limit and still haven’t been paid.
 That’s where Panda Research’s tons of payment conditions come in.